SanjayaAcharya/csm-react-demo-23/README.md

 	•	API consumption in React application using Fetch method: Done\

 React State Management using Redux\
-	•	Need Of Redux\
+	•	Need Of Redux: 31th May\
-	•	What Is Redux\
+	•	What Is Redux: 31th May\
-	•	Redux Architecture\
+	•	Redux Architecture: 31th May\
-	•	Redux Action\
+	•	Redux Action: 31th May\
-	•	Redux Reducers\
+	•	Redux Reducers: 31th May\
-	•	Redux Store\
+	•	Redux Store: 31th May\
-	•	Principles of Redux\
+	•	Principles of Redux: 31th May\
-	•	Pros of Redux\
+	•	Pros of Redux: 31th May\
-	•	NPM Packages required to work with Redux\
+	•	NPM Packages required to work with Redux: 31th May\

 React Hooks\
 	•	Caveat of JavaScript classes.\
-	•	Functional components and React hooks\
+	•	Functional components and React hooks: Done\
 	•	What are React hooks?\
-	•	Basic hooks\
+	•	Basic hooks: Done\
 	•	useState() hook : 10th - 11th May\
 	•	How to write useState() hook when state variable is an array of objects : 10th - 11th May\
 	•	useEffect() hook : 10th - 13th May\